frederic-perez/AmE-dictionary/data/idioms.md

 __cry over spilled milk__ To be unhappy about what cannot be undone.
 __crystal__ _slang_ A stimulant drug in powdered form, often methamphetamine. _Where can we score some crystal around here?_
 __curse (someone or something) under (one’s) breath__ To say threatening, consternated, or disgruntled remarks (toward someone or something) in a very soft or indistinct voice, such that no one else can hear or understand them clearly. _Steven stormed off to his room, cursing his parents under his breath._
+__curtains for (someone or something)__ The end, death, or demise of someone or something. _Oh, it’ll be curtains for the informant once I find him!_ _If this generator doesn’t work, it’s curtains for us._
 __cushy job__ A job that is easy, stress-free, and/or very well paid.
 __cuss a blue streak__ To use profane language with great rapidity and intensity. _My dad cussed a blue streak after he found out I’d put a dent in his car._ _He gathered the players together and then commenced cussing a blue streak at very high volume._
 __cut and dried__ _You seem to think this is cut and dried._